 - Click the Run button next to the relevant Process on the Client - Processes tab.

-A prompt displays for you to select the Job that any emails or documents created by the process will be filed under, or to run the process as defined.
+If relevant for the Process, a prompt displays for you to select, for example, the Job that any emails or documents created by the process will be filed under, or to run the process as defined.